How to Avoid CAPTCHA and reCAPTCHA: 7 Proven Methods

 • Use a solving service that can automatically solve CAPTCHAs for you.

-• Use a headless browser to simulate human behavior.
+• Use a headless browser to simulate human behavior

 • Apply human behavioral patterns to your scraper.

-• Use rotating proxies and real headers.
+• Use rotating proxies and actual browser headers.